We wrote this glossary to help you feel comfortable with the complex language in the ever-accelerating marketing and advertising industry

 Key Performance Indicator (KPI): The metric that a marketer uses to judge the success of a marketing initiative.

-Last Click/Last Touch: A rules-based attribution methodology that gives 100% of the credit for a given success metric to the last marketing touchpoint experienced by a user.
+Last Click/Last Touch: A rules-based attribution model that gives 100% of the credit for a given success metric to the last marketing touchpoint experienced by a user.

 Lookback Window: The defined period of time for which an ad can be expected to influence a user to convert or engage with a brand after exposure.